-The Board of Directors believes that the purpose of corporate governance is to ensure that stockholder value be maximized in a manner consistent with legal requirements and the highest standards of ethics and integrity.
+The Board of Directors believes that the purpose of corporate governance is to ensure that shareholder value be maximized in a manner consistent with legal requirements and the highest standards of ethics and integrity.
 Recognizing the importance of corporate governance, the Board of Directors adopted corporate governance standards in July 1997 and has consistently adhered to corporate governance practices that the Board of Directors and executive management believe promote this purpose.
-The Board of Directors has evaluated and approved its corporate governance standards on an annual basis since their adoption, and in October 2003, adopted new Corporate Governance Standards as a result of new SEC and New York Stock Exchange requirements.
+The Board of Directors has evaluated and approved its corporate governance standards on an annual basis since their adoption, and in October 2003, adopted new Corporate Governance Standards as a result of new SEC and NYSE requirements.

-The Board of Directors last amended its Corporate Governance Standards in April 2008.
+The Board of Directors last amended its Corporate Governance Standards in November 2010.
 The current Corporate Governance Standards are available on M&T Bank Corporation's website at ir.mandtbank.com/corpgov.cfm.
 The Corporate Governance Standards address the qualifications and responsibilities of directors, board committee charters, a corporate disclosure policy, controls and procedures regarding financial reporting and disclosure, and separate codes of ethics for all employees and the chief executive officer and senior financial officers.

-On November 16, 2009, the Board of Directors of M&T Bank Corporation adopted Amended and Restated Bylaws to provide that in an uncontested election, the affirmative vote of a majority of the votes cast in favor or against the election of a nominee is required for the election of such nominee as a director, assuming a quorum is present or represented at the meeting.
-If, however, an incumbent director in an uncontested election does not receive a majority of the votes cast in favor or against such director, that director would be required to tender his or her resignation to the Board of Directors.
+Under M&T Bank Corporation's Amended and Restated Bylaws, in an uncontested election, the affirmative vote of a majority of the votes cast in favor or against the election of a nominee is required for the election of such nominee as a director, assuming a quorum is present or represented at the meeting.
+If an incumbent director in an uncontested election does not receive a majority of the votes cast in favor or against such director, that director would be required to tender his or her resignation to the Board of Directors.
 The Board of Directors will then determine whether or not to accept such resignation, taking into account the recommendation of the Nomination, Compensation and Governance Committee, and will publicly disclose via a press release or SEC filing its decision within 90 days of the certification of the election results.

-The Nomination, Compensation and Governance Committee has engaged Mercer to provide compensation consulting services regarding executive officer and director compensation, including with respect to the amount and form of executive compensation.
-The fees for such engagement totaled \$48,950 for 2009.
+During 2010, the Nomination, Compensation and Governance Committee engaged Mercer to provide compensation consulting services regarding executive officer and director compensation, including with respect to the amount and form of executive compensation.
+The fees for such engagement totaled \$25,518 for 2010.
 In addition, Mercer and an affiliate of Mercer have also been engaged by M&T Bank to provide additional services.
-Specifically, Mash & McLennan Companies provided insurance brokerage services and Mercer provided actuarial and investment consulting services.
-An aggregate of \$591,019 in fees was paid to Mercer and Marsh & McLennan Companies for such additional services in 2009.
+Specifically, Marsh & McLennan Companies provided insurance brokerage services and Mercer provided actuarial and investment consulting services.
+An aggregate of \$600,460 in fees was paid to Mercer and Marsh & McLennan Companies for such additional services in 2010.
 The substantial majority of the fees for additional services related to services Mercer performed in connection with a tax matter associated with the Provident Pension Plan.
-These services were being performed on behalf of Provident prior to its acquisition by M&T Bank Corporation and are not expected to continue past 2010.
-The decision to engage Mercer and Marsh & McLennan for the additional services was made by management without consulation with the Nomination, Compensation and Governance Committee.
+These services were being performed on behalf of Provident prior to its acquisition by M&T Bank Corporation and will not continue past 2010.
+The decision to engage Mercer and Marsh & McLennan for the additional services was made by management without consultation with the Nomination, Compensation and Governance Committee.